Religious Life in the Anglican Catholic Church

 The Congregation of the Good Samaritan (CGS)

-After six years of hard work, the Congregation of the Good Samaritan was officially established as an Order within the Anglican Catholic Church by decree of D. Pressley Hutchens, Bishop Ordinary, Diocese of New Orleans on Trinity Sunday in the Year of Our Lord 2009.
+After six years of hard work, the Congregation of the Good Samaritan was officially established as an Order within the Anglican Catholic Church by Bishop Pressley Hutchens of the Diocese of New Orleans on Trinity Sunday 2009.

-Religious Orders have been around in the ACC since the beginning in 1978 – but because of our size and the distance between churches and between dioceses, small local groups have sprung up here and there, and often have then died out, leaving one or two faithful members trying to keep their Rule and live a community life in a community of just one or two or leaving an Oblate or a couple of Third Order Members stranded without the support of Professed Religious.
+Religious Orders have been around in the ACC since the beginning in 1978, but because of our size and the distance between churches and dioceses, small local groups have sprung up here and there.
+Often they have then died out, leaving one or two faithful members trying to keep their Rule and live a community life in a community of just one or two.
+Often they leave an Oblate, or a couple of Third Order Members stranded without the support of Professed Religious.

 For further details: